BryanKoo/english-word-translation/README.md

     * 1 or more etymologies
       * 1 or more pos's(part of speech)
         * 1 or more corresponding native words
-  * choose a few representative words from many candidates
+  * elect short representative words from many candidates
   * neet to process special symbols to connect each meaning (, : ;) in dictionaries
   * need to define policy for choosing representative word
     * common policy is choosing short word